-If your child is old enough, your doctor will ask that she share as many details as she can remember.
+If your child is old enough, your doctor will ask that they share as many details as they can remember.
 What happened before, during, and after the seizure all matter.

 This is a common test for seizures that measures brain activity.
 If something is off, it can show up as an unusual spike or wave on a graph.